Posted: 7/15/21 | July 15th, 2021

 Days 4-8: New York City, NY

 NYC is one of my favorite cities in the world.
-Home to over eight million people and located just 3.5 hours south of Boston, New York would take you many lifetimes to see.
+Home to over eight million people and located just 3.5 hours southwest of Boston, New York would take you many lifetimes to see.
 There’s just too much to see and do here.
-You’ll definitely want at least three nights but, if you can squeeze in an extra night or two, do so.
-Here some things you can see and do while you’re here:
+You’ll definitely want at least three nights, but if you can squeeze in an extra night or two, do so.
+Here some suggestions:

 - Take a walking tour – To get a feel for the city, take a walking tour.
-There are myriad free and paid tours in the city that offer tour on a variety of subjects.
+There are myriad free and paid tours on a variety of subjects.
 Nothing is too obscure.
 Here’s a list of suggested walking tour companies in NYC.

 - See the Statue of Liberty – You can pay to visit Ellis Island ($19.25 USD) if you want to see the statue up close.
 However, you can also take a free ferry to Staten Island instead if you just want to see it while passing by.